The English Channel is a famous channel that separates England from the rest of the European continent.

 We did not swim the English Channel in a day, but along the way, the Conquer Virtual Challenge emailed postcards to tell us about the significant landmarks we passed.

 Suppose you are interested to learn about the Conquer Virtual Challenge or discovering more about the English Channel virtual challenges.
-In that case, you can get 10% off your first Virtual Challenge by clicking on the link below.
+You can get 10% off your first Virtual Challenge by clicking on the link below.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.